apiaxle/apiaxle/README.md

 ## The proxy

+    $ npm install apiaxle-proxy

 This is the aspect of the system which does the actual proxying.
+It sits in front of your API and does the authentication, key checking, queries per day/second checking.
+This is the bit you want if you want anything.
+More detail on the [main site](http://apiaxle.com).

 ## The API

+    $ npm install apiaxle-api

 This is the (optional) API for managing users, keys and endpoints.

-## The base libs

-This is a set of libraries which is required for both of the above components.
+Once installed, run it with:

+    $ apiaxle-api

 ## The REPL

+    $ npm install apiaxle-repl

 A way to administer your ApiAxle installation via a command line.
+Once installed, run it with:

+    $ apiaxle

+You then get a prompt where you can type `help` to find out more.

+## The base libs

+This is a set of libraries which is required for the above components.

 # Installation

-Check the [main site](http://apiaxle.com) for installation instructions.
+Check the [main site](http://apiaxle.com) for more detailed installation instructions.

 # Build